 Michael Green Interviews...
 Lloyd North

-Here is a Q & A with singer songwriter Lloyd North.
-He talks about his experiences in music.
+Originally posted on October 12th 2019 here is a Q & A with singer-songwriter Lloyd North.
+He talked about his experiences in music.

 Where did it all start for you getting into music?